mvermaes/centos-vmware-tools/README.md

 * These steps have only been tested with the versions of VMware and Vagrant mentioned below.

 ## Requirements
 * Latest version of VMware Fusion Pro or Workstation Pro.
-Tested on:
+Last tested on:
-  * Fusion Pro 8.5.6
+  * Fusion Pro 8.5.8
-  * Workstation Pro 12.5.6
+  * Workstation Pro 12.5.7
 * Latest version of Vagrant and Vagrant VMware plugin.
-Tested on:
+Last tested on:
-  * Vagrant 1.9.5
+  * Vagrant 1.9.7
-  * Vagrant VMware plugin 4.0.19
+  * Vagrant VMware plugin 4.0.24

 ## Host preparation
 * Copy the VMware Tools installer from the VMware application folder to the guest.
 The default locations for the installer are: